danielqnow/QuantumIntelligenceSociety.github.io/_pages/about.md

 | SQAI D.C.    | 08:30-16:30, June 27, 2026 (UTC-4)          |
 | Award Ceremony (Virtual) | 21:00-22:00, June 28, 2026 (UTC+8) |

-> SQAI’s mission is to democratize artificial intelligence through quantum technologies while enhancing public understanding of quantum science.
-We unite researchers and professionals across AI, quantum computing, and quantum AI to foster cross-disciplinary innovation.
-By building bridges between Taiwan, the United States, and the global tech ecosystem, we aim to drive impactful collaboration and progress.
+> Here is our vision.
+SQAI is the world's premiere international **academic + business** conference in **quantum + AI**.
+We lead a future of universal quantum utility where AI runs natively on quantum hardware.
+> (1) Merge quantum and AI.
+> (2) Merge academia and industry.
+> (3) Unite QAI research initiatives between the United States, Taiwan, and the world.

 As the boundaries between quantum computing, artificial intelligence, and interdisciplinary systems continue to blur, SQAI 2026 provides a unique platform to explore breakthroughs at the intersection of these transformative technologies.
 From quantum-enhanced learning algorithms to ethical design in intelligent systems, the conference will spotlight the most pressing challenges and visionary advances shaping the future of computation and cognition.